 How do I apply to the Berkeley Math Circle?

-Students must submit an application to the Berkeley Math Circle every academic year.
-Admission to the Circle has been changed into a selective process.
-Detailed directions for applying can be found in our "Apply to BMC" page.
+Students must submit an application to the Berkeley Math Circle every semester.
+Admission to the Circle has become a selective process.
+Detailed application instruction can be found in our "Apply to BMC" page.
 We do not have a waiting list.
-Please note that applying to BMC Elementary (Grades 1-4) is organized by Laura Givental.
+Please note that applying to BMC Elementary (Grades 1-4) is organized by Laura Givental - see contact page.

-Application for the following semester will generally open by Thanksgiving for the Spring semester, and Spring Break for the Fall semester.
+- Application for the Fall semester will generally open by previous UC Berkeley Spring Break.

-Interested students must need to download the application form found in the "Apply to BMC" page and must answer two essay questions by themselves.
-The BMC has a fee of $170 per semester, which must be written out as a check made out to the "United Math Circle Foundation".
+Interested students must submit all required components in the application process found in the "Apply to BMC" page and must answer essay questions by themselves.
+The BMC has a fee of $185 per semester, which must be written out as a check payable to "United Math Circle Foundation".
 The application, transcript, and payment are due by the last session of the Circle in the semester.
 One may submit the application by mail or slide it under our office at room 713 Evans Hall, UC Berkeley.

 You may mail in the check and application to the following address: